lfurzewaddock/js-tdd-kit/README.md

 #### Babel

-Webpack is set to use Babel v6 configured in `.babelrc` to transpile ES6+ to ES5.
+Webpack is set to use Babel v7 configured in `.babelrc` to transpile ES6+ to ES5.
 The source files under the `src` directory use ESM (ECMAScript Module) syntax and are transpiled using plugins `add-module-exports` and `transform-es2015-modules-umd` to ES5 UMD (Universal Module Definition), so they can be run in Node or a web browser.

 #### esm (ES module loader)

-Tests are run directly on the ES6+ source files under the `src` directory avoiding Webpack and Babel transpilation to ES5 by using esm (ES module loader), greatly improving performance and providing more accurate coverage reporting.
+Tests are run directly on the ES6+ source files under the `src` directory avoiding Webpack and Babel transpilation to ES5 by using esm (ES module loader), greatly improving performance.

 #### ESLint

-The Webpack plugin 'eslint-loader' runs ESLint configured in `.eslintrc.json` and `.eslintignore` automatically on files under the `src` directory for development and production builds, but not test code and if any issues are found, will abort, reporting these issues.
+The Webpack plugin `eslint-loader` runs ESLint configured in `.eslintrc.json` and `.eslintignore` automatically on files under the `src` directory for development and production builds, but not test code and if any issues are found, will abort, reporting these issues.

 ### Prettier

-Prettier configured in `.prettierrc.json` and `.prettierignore` can be run from the command line (See lint commands above), using the package `prettier-eslint` prettier is run first then ESlint, so ESLint rules take precedence.
-Webpack should be set to handle this automatically, but currently is not.
+Prettier configured in `.prettierrc.json` and `.prettierignore` is integrated into ESLint and run from the command line (See lint commands above). `eslint-config-prettier` (turns off all ESLint rules that conflict with Prettier) and `eslint-plugin-prettier` (integrates Prettier rules into ESLint rules).

 ### Tape/TDD